healthywalk/BLE-Serial-Terminal/README.md

 * A Windows PC application designed to communicate with a microcontroller using BLE.
 Communicates using the BLE UART Profile.
 It works on Windows 10 and 11.
 * The Windows PC acts as a Central (or Master or Observer) of the BLE connection communication.
 The other microcontroller acts as a Peripheral (or Slave or Broadcaster).
 * Frequently used transmission strings can be registered using the customizable buttons and sent by clicking.
-* The number of buttons that can be registered is 10.
+* The number of buttons that can be registered is 20.
 * A time stamp can be added to the beginning of the incoming line of text.
 * The transmitted string can be included in the received content as a local echo.
-* You can save the received contents to a text file.
+* You can save the currently displayed log to a text file.

 ### Convenient usage